Ergodicity

-In mathematics, ergodicity expresses the idea that a point of a moving system, either a dynamical system or a stochastic process, will eventually visit all parts of the space that the system moves in, in a uniform and random sense.
+In mathematics, ergodicity expresses the idea that a point of a moving system, either a dynamical system or a stochastic process, will eventually visit all parts of the space in which the system moves, in a uniform and random sense.
 This implies that the average behavior of the system can be deduced from the trajectory of a "typical" point.
 Equivalently, a sufficiently large collection of random samples from a process can represent the average statistical properties of the entire process.
 Ergodicity is a property of the system; it is a statement that the system cannot be reduced or factored into smaller components.
 Ergodic theory is the study of systems possessing ergodicity.

 Ergodic systems occur in a broad range of systems in physics and in geometry.
-This can be roughly understood to be due to a common phenomenon: the motion of particles, that is, geodesics on a hyperbolic manifold are divergent; when that manifold is compact, that is, of finite size, those orbits return to the same general area, eventually filling the entire space.
+This can be roughly understood to be due to a common phenomenon: the motions of particles, that is, geodesics, on a hyperbolic manifold are divergent; when that manifold is compact, that is, of finite size, those orbits return to the same general area, eventually filling the entire space.

-Ergodic systems capture the common-sense, every-day notions of randomness, such that smoke might come to fill all of a smoke-filled room, or that a block of metal might eventually come to have the same temperature throughout, or that flips of a fair coin may come up heads and tails half the time.
+Ergodic systems capture the common-sense, everyday notions of randomness, such that smoke might come to fill all of a smoke-filled room, or that a block of metal might eventually come to have the same temperature throughout, or that flips of a fair coin may come up heads and tails half the time.
 A stronger concept than ergodicity is that of mixing, which aims to mathematically describe the common-sense notions of mixing, such as mixing drinks or mixing cooking ingredients.

 The proper mathematical formulation of ergodicity is founded on the formal definitions of measure theory and dynamical systems, and rather specifically on the notion of a measure-preserving dynamical system.
 The origins of ergodicity lie in statistical physics, where Ludwig Boltzmann formulated the ergodic hypothesis.

 Informal explanation

 Ergodicity occurs in broad settings in physics and mathematics.
 All of these settings are unified by a common mathematical description, that of the measure-preserving dynamical system.
-An informal description of this, and a definition of ergodicity with respect to it, is given immediately below.
-This is followed by a description of ergodicity in stochastic processes.
+Equivalently, ergodicity can be understood in terms of stochastic processes.
 They are one and the same, despite using dramatically different notation and language.